vetienne74/DjanGo/README.md

 ## Basic requirements

-To use DjanGo on your computer
+To use DjanGo on your computer you need
 * C++ compiler with OpenMP support
 * MPI library